raspberrypi/noobs/README.md

 2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.

-#### How to force Recovery Mode being entered if you don't have a keyboard
+#### How to enable using the GPIO to trigger entering Recovery Mode

 To force Recovery Mode to be entered on boot and to show the NOOBS interface, you normally press the `SHIFT` key during bootup.
 If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the NOOBS interface to be displayed on boot: